project-imas/app-password/README.md

 ## Usage

-The "App Password" project contains one key class: `IMSPasswordViewController`.
+The "App Password" folder contains one key class: `IMSPasswordViewController`.
 This class contains basic logic for controlling password input inside your app.

 It is highly customizable.
 You can change the following: